Colonel-Forbin/ESAL/Labs/ADC.md

 		...variables
 	};

-In ADC_helper.h create two function prototypes, and make sure you understand what the second and third function prototype are doing before you proceed.
+In ADC_helper.h create three function prototypes, and make sure you understand what the second and third function prototype are doing before you proceed.
 ```C
 	void ADC_setup (void) ;
 	void process_ADC( struct ADC_DATA * );